 Colorado Limited Liability LLC vs Corporation Differences

 When forming a new business, you might wonder what is the difference between a limited liability company, LLC vs Corporation.
-What does LLC stand for?
+What does LLC stand for in business?
 In Colorado, and in many other states, a limited liability company (LLC) is a business created under Colorado statutes.

 Understanding the difference between the two business entities depends on the business operations and the amount of employees involved.
 If allowed by statute, the LLC is the preferred business entity because it is readily available for preferred tax benefits such as flow through taxation.